Haris Duljević: Dynamo Dresden

 In August 2017, Duljević signed a three-year contract with German side Dynamo Dresden.
 He made his competitive debut for the club on 27 August against VfL Bochum.
 On 27 November, he scored his first goal for Dynamo Dresden in a triumph over Fortuna Düsseldorf.

 Nîmes

 In July 2019, Duljević was transferred to French outfit Nîmes for an undisclosed fee.
-He debuted officially for the side against Paris Saint-Germain on 11 August.
-On 10 February 2021, he scored his first goal for Nîmes in Coupe de France game against Nice.
+He debuted officially for the team against Paris Saint-Germain on 11 August.
+On 10 February 2021, he scored his first goal for Nîmes in a Coupe de France game against Nice.

 Hansa Rostock

 In September, Duljević moved to Hansa Rostock on a two-year deal.
-He debuted competitively for the club against Schalke 04 on 25 September.
+He debuted competitively for the side against Schalke 04 on 25 September.

+Later stage of career

+In March 2024, Duljević came back to Sarajevo.

+In November, he joined Polish outfit Stal Rzeszów.

 International career

-Duljević was a member of Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.
+Duljević was a member of the Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.

-In March 2016, he received his first senior call-up, for friendly games against Luxembourg and Switzerland.
+In March 2016, he received his first senior call up, for friendly games against Luxembourg and Switzerland.
 He debuted against the former on 25 March.

-On 8 September 2018, in a 2018–19 UEFA Nations League game against Northern Ireland, Duljević scored his first senior international goal.
+On 8 September 2018, in a 2018–19 UEFA Nations League B match against Northern Ireland, Duljević scored his first senior international goal.